Jamster3000/ImageSearch/README.md

 To use this program take a look at the first release (for windows).
 Just download the exe file and execute. https://github.com/Jamster3000/ImageSearch/releases/tag/v1.0.0

+To upgrade to a newer version download the new version.
+In your old version look for the information files that came with it.
+Save the "ImageLibrary" file.
+Once the new version is ready for use, replace the "ImageLibrary" file that came with the download with the "ImageLibrary" that you copied.
+This will ensure that the data you have saved to the database already will remain in the new version.
+Please be aware that any modifications to the database in newer version may result in incompatability.

 ## License

 This project is licensed under the GNU GENERAL PUBLIC LICENSE https://www.gnu.org/licenses/gpl-3.0.en.html - see the LICENSE https://github.com/Jamster3000/ImageSearch/blob/master/LICENSE file for details.